Richiio/RedditAPI/README.md

 [<img src="https://github.com/Richiio/RedditAPI/blob/main/images/GDS-Dashboard.png">]

 * Final output from Google Data Studio.
-Link [here](https://datastudio.google.com/reporting/e927fef6-b605-421c-ae29-89a66e11ea18).
 Note that Dashboard is reading from a static CSV output from Redshift.
 Redshift database was deleted so as not to incur cost.

 ## Setup